Book Now

 Why Team Outings Matter More Than We Admit

-There is a funny thing that happens when you take people out of their routines.
-The scripts fall away.
-Without meeting rooms and job titles, teams start to interact as humans first.
+There's a funny thing that happens when you take people out of their routines.
+The scripts fall away, and without meeting rooms and job titles, teams start to interact as humans first.

-Not every activity works for every group, and that is an important lesson we learned the hard way.
-Some teams love pressure.
-Others shut down under it.
-The goal is not adrenaline.
-The goal is connection.
+Not every activity works for every group, and that's a lesson we learned the hard way.
+Some teams run on pressure, others go quiet under it.
+What you're really after is connection, and those two things are not the same.

 10 Team Outing Ideas in Amsterdam for Small Groups